matyalatte/tuw/docs/Build-on-Mac.md

 -   [Meson](https://github.com/mesonbuild/meson) (**0.58** or later)
 -   Shell scripts in [`./Tuw/shell_scripts`](../shell_scripts)

-> :warning: GCC is not supported.
+> [!Warning]
-> (It might work, but if you find issues, you need to solve them by yourself.)
+> GCC is not supported.
+(It might work, but if you find issues, you need to solve them by yourself.)

 ## Install Meson and Ninja